 It still takes thirteen encounters or so to attain a new level.
 There’s still an automatic catch-up feature for PCs who lag behind the rest of the group; that 4,750 XP for the frost worm represents 8% of the experience points required to attain 13th level, but 14% of the experience points required to reach 11th level.

 Table: Experience Award gives the award for a typical monster of each CR, irrespective of character or party level.
 For monsters beyond CR 20, simply double the XP reward for a monster of that CR minus 2.
 For instance, a CR 22 monster is worth twice as much as a CR 20 monster, or 620,000 XP.

 For encounter design, no challenge should be trivially easy, all encounters should have a CR one level higher than normal, or two levels higher if it’s a major challenge.
+Despite this, the encounter only awards XP as if the CR was one step lower than the result.
 One tool you have available to you though is making variants of an enemy creature (such as minions) which can fill out the CR budget for an encounter.
 While a single creature can be an entire combat if you really want that, generally the side with the more turns wins (exponentially so), so keep that in mind.